ControlCore-Project/documentation/docs/source/usage.rst

   :width: 400
   :alt: DHG Sample

-The above sample workflow is stored in sample.graphml in the demo directory in concore repository.
+The above sample workflow is stored in sample.graphml in the demo directory in the ``concore`` repository.
 The directory also has the controller and pm sample implementations.
 As a learning exercise, these pm.py and controller.py do not have the actual physiological models and controllers.
 Rather, they demonstrate the ``concore`` protocol with minimal complexity.

 Let's run the sample workflow!